I am trapped in a hole.

 We’ve had back-to-back killing frosts this week.
-The acorns that adorned the oaks have fallen to the ground.
-Winter is not far off.
+The acorns that adorned the oaks had fallen to the ground.
+Winter was not far off.
 I rocked in my chair and listened to the wind.
-The frosts have killed the grass, the trees have shed most of their leaves, and all that remained are the skeletons of the forest.
+The frosts have killed the grass, the trees have shed their leaves, and all that remained are the skeletons of the forest.

 I sat on the porch for hours listening to the songs of Mother Nature.
 “It’s harmonious.
 Everything has a rhyme and reason.
 Nothing is ever out of place.”
 I enjoyed the view from my porch so much I decided I would go for a walk.
 “It’s such a beautiful day it would be a shame to waste it.”

 Hindsight would suggest that I should’ve started my walk going down my driveway.
 Instead, I walked into my grown over pasture.
 The grass was brown, dead at the icy touch of Old Man Winter.
 Tall bushes and thick brush covered my pasture.
 The frost had not completely disappeared from the grass.
 My trek through the bliss of Mother Nature would carry me through the bottom of my property.